 Benjamin Hills

-I am interested in the physics of Earth systems.
-In particular, my research has focused on the fluid dynamics and solid mechanics of ice as an Earth material.
-I use ice-penetrating radar to survey the ice sheets, their geometry, flow, properties, and the associated implications for sea-level rise.
-I also have growing interests in planetary ice and planetary analogs on Earth.
-I believe in and try to practice open science, with free access to data, code, and manuscripts.
+I am a geophysicist interested in processes at the interface between climate and geologic systems.
+In particular, my research has focused on the fluid dynamics and solid mechanics of water and ice as Earth materials.
+I use geophysical methods, such as ice-penetrating radar to survey glaciers and ice sheets, or magnetic resonance to survey subsurface water.
+I believe in and practice open science, with free access to data, code, and manuscripts.

 Download my CV